jbcodeforce/jbcodeforce.github.io/docs/architecture/aws.md

 ## AWS Athena

 [AWS Athena](https://aws.amazon.com/athena) runs analytics directly on S3 files, using SQL language to query the files (CSV, JSON, Avro, Parquet...).
 S3 Access Logs log all the requests made to buckets, and Athena can then be used to run serverless analytics on top of the logs files.
+Queries are done on high availability capability so will succeed, and scale based on the data size.

-No need for complex ETL jobs to prepare your data for analysis.
+No need for complex ETL jobs to prepare your data for analytics.

 Integrated with AWS Glue Data Catalog, allowing you to create a unified metadata repository across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definitions, and maintain schema versioning.